-Epson boldly undertakes challenges and strives to make innovations beyond its own conventions and vision in order to solve social issues, based on the Company's unique strengths of efficient, compact, and precision technologies since the time of its founding.
-Based on the Management Philosophy and global tagline, we are making efforts to have all employees share values and act autonomously while demonstrating their comprehensive strengths.
-By doing so, we will continuously create and provide game-changing customer value in a timely fashion, play a central role as an indispensable company in building a better society, and achieve sustainable growth and improvement of our corporate value over the medium to long term.
+Epson boldly undertakes challenges to create innovations beyond its own conventions and vision with a view to continuously creating game-changing customer value and playing a central role as an indispensable company in building a better society, based on the Company's unique strengths of efficient, compact, and precision technologies since the time of its founding.
+Based on the Management Philosophy and global tagline, we will make efforts to realize our goal by having all employees share values and act autonomously while demonstrating their comprehensive strengths, for the purpose of creating values that exceed customer expectations.